Kitware/VTK/Documentation/release/9.4/abi-mangling-extension.md

-## ABI Mangling extention for C/C++ ABI in VTK
+## ABI Mangling extension for C/C++ ABI in VTK

 Using the C++ feature `inline namespace` VTK is able to apply ABI mangling to VTK without affecting the API interface in code.
-This feature allows for separately compiled VTK libaries isolated in their own translation units to be linked in the same application without symbol conflicts at runtime.
+This feature allows for separately compiled VTK libraries isolated in their own translation units to be linked in the same application without symbol conflicts at runtime.

 This feature was "experimental" due to lack of  CI testing and